vlakhanpal26/supply-chain-simulator/CONTRIBUTING.md

    ```

 ## Guidelines
-- Keep dependencies in `requirements.txt`; `reportlab` is mandatory for PDF
+- Keep dependencies in `requirements.txt`; `reportlab` is mandatory for the PDF
   output and tests.
-- Stick to a clean, comprehensible code style—Black defaults are fine.
-Add
-  docstrings for new modules/functions.
 - Include tests for new behaviour.
-Seeded short-horizon simulations make good
+Seeded short horizon simulations make good
   regression tests.
 - Update the README or configs when you introduce new features or parameters.